Anwesh2/wikitext_fsdp/README.md

 4. Access to budget/billing usage

 ## Limitations
-1. Make the code more modular to make the trainign work for different datasets and models
+1. Make the code more modular to make the training work for different datasets and models
-2. Build custom training class to have more control on the FSDP processes
+2. Build a custom training class to have more control on the FSDP processes
-3. Incorporate hyperparametertuning for better performance
+3. Incorporate hyperparameter tuning for better performance

 ## Things to Do
 1. Generate training and validation plots
-2. Genrate GPU utilisation graphs
+2. Generate GPU utilization graphs

 ## Things to Try
 1. PEFT LoRA QloRA